15 Insanely AMAZING Day Trips from Merida

 Temple of the Seven Dolls at Dzibilchaltun

 The most famous structure is the Temple of the Seven Dolls (seven stone dolls were found in the temple).
-During the spring equinox, you can see the sun shine as it rises in the morning through the east and west doorways of the temple.
+During the spring equinox, you can see the sun as it rises in the morning through the east and west doorways of the temple.

-After seeing that temple, walk down a long raised sacbe (sacred road) to get to the other ruins.
+After seeing the Temple of the Seven Dolls, walk down a long raised sacbe (sacred road) to get to the other ruins.
 There are lots of small pyramids that you can climb.

-How to get to Dzibilchaltun from Merida:
+How to Get to Dzibilchaltun from Merida:

-The bad news is that even though these ruins are the closest ones to Merida, they aren’t the easiest to get to.
-I couldn’t for the life of me find the colectivo that gets you there.
-I asked so many people and visited so many colectivo stations, but none of them went to Dzibilchaltun and none of them could tell me the correct station.
-So, I ended up taking a taxi with inDriver.
-It’s this App in which you enter your destination and what you’re willing to pay for the ride and then drivers bid on your trip.
+I ended up taking a taxi with inDriver.
+It’s an App in which you enter your destination and how much you’re willing to pay for the ride.
+Then drivers bid on your trip.
 You then select the cheapest bid.
 The driver comes and picks you up.
 It cost me MXN$120 for a 30-minute ride out to the ruins.
 I probably overpaid as a friend said he got a ride to Dzibilchaltun for MXN$60.
 If I had used Uber, it would have cost me MXN$250.

-How to get back to Merida from Dzibilchaltun:
+How to Get Back to Merida from Dzibilchaltun:

 5. Kabah and the Puuc Ruins of Labna, Xlapak, and Sayil